Claudio Klaus

 Transnational Law and Transjudicialism: Beyond the Dialogue Between Courts

-Carla Piffer, Paulo Márcio Cruz, and Claudio Antonio Klaus Junior
+Carla Piffer, Paulo Márcio Cruz, and Claudio Klaus

 This article argues that contemporary transjudicialism has outgrown the metaphor of dialogue between courts.
 It functions instead as a structural instrument consolidating a global legal order, with implications for how we understand judicial legitimacy and the circulation of legal standards across jurisdictions.